samarthvaru/PyRetro/README.md

 - Single-player and multiplayer options available
 - User-friendly interface for easy navigation
 - Keyboard and mouse support for gameplay
-- Winner's name displayed at the end of each multiplayer game
+- The winner's name is displayed at the end of each multiplayer game
 - Customization options and various libraries to enhance the user experience

+## Games Included

+PyRetro offers the following classic retro games:

+- Hungry Snake
+- Connect Four
+- Tic Tac Toe
+- Memory Game
+- Tetris
+- Superhuman

 ## Installation